 - Poverty in Japan – Are there poor Japanese people?

-- Kamagasaki – All about Japan's Largest Favela
+- Kamagasaki – All about Japan's Biggest Favela

 2 – Birth rate and population aging